 The Company derives substantially all its income from banking and bank-related services which include interest income on commercial, commercial mortgage, residential real estate and consumer loan financing, as well as interest and dividend income on securities, insurance commissions, and fees generated from deposit services to its customers.
 The Company provides banking services through its subsidiary, Community Bank, a Pennsylvania-chartered commercial bank headquartered in Carmichaels, Pennsylvania.
 The Bank is a community-oriented institution offering residential and commercial real estate loans, commercial and industrial loans, and consumer loans as well as a variety of deposit products for individuals and businesses in its market area.
-The Bank operates from 10 offices in Greene, Allegheny, Washington, Fayette and Westmoreland Counties in southwestern Pennsylvania and three offices in Marshall and Ohio Counties in West Virginia.
+The Bank operates from nine offices in Greene, Allegheny, Washington, Fayette and Westmoreland Counties in southwestern Pennsylvania and three offices in Marshall and Ohio Counties in West Virginia.

 On December 1, 2023, the Company announced that the Bank and EU entered into an Asset Purchase Agreement with World Insurance Associates, LLC ("World") pursuant to which EU sold substantially all of its assets to World for a purchase price of \$30.5 million cash plus possible additional earn-out payments.
-The sale of assets was completed on December 8, 2023 and resulted in a pre-tax gain of \$24.6 million.
+The sale of assets was completed on December 8, 2023 and resulted in an initial pre-tax gain of \$24.6 million.
 This transaction did not meet the criteria for discontinued operations reporting.
+During 2024, the Company recognized an additional gain of \$138,000 following the final settlement of all liabilities and an earn-out payment of \$708,000.

-The Company has evaluated events and transactions occurring subsequent to the balance sheet date of December 31, 2023 through the date the consolidated financial statements are being issued for items that should potentially be recognized or disclosed in these consolidated financial statements.
+The Company has evaluated events and transactions occurring subsequent to the balance sheet date of December 31, 2024 through the date the consolidated financial statements are being issued for items that should potentially be recognized or disclosed in these consolidated financial statements.